polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 you are using.
 Hence ...

 > The only true privacy that exists, is never telling anybody anything!

+With the above disclaimer set aside, I guarantee you that I have done *everything* I can to make sure the cryptography slots in Magic and this library is as strong and secure as I am able to.

 ## Quality gates